 - Ability to clearly answer essay questions

-- Ability to use proper grammar and syntax
+- Ability to use proper grammar, syntax, and correct APA citation where appropriate.

 Please answer all required questions for the University of Minnesota.